 Starting a youth group

-We would like to help parishes who want to launch youth groups so we have formed a partnership with the Urban Saints to do that.
-If you can find a small group of volunteers then this partnership with provide resources, training, consultancy and everything you need to get you through the first year.
-We ran a pilot in Northolt and it was a huge success so we are now making this available across the Diocese.
-Get in touch with Sam Donoghue to find out more.
+We would like to help parishes who want to launch youth groups, so we have formed a partnership with Urban Saints.
+If you can find a small group of volunteers then this partnership will provide resources, training, consultancy and everything you need to get you through the first year.